acarlini548b/contributing/README.md

 - Provide scripts and tools to help administration of the PI System
 - Have a space where developers can collaborate

-The content in repositories under the OSIsoft organization on GitHub  is offered under the Apache License, Version 2.0.
+The content in repositories under the OSIsoft organization on GitHub  is offered under the [Apache License, Version 2.0][18].
 OSIsoft, LLC does not endorse or recommend any products, processes, or services or contributions made to its repositories.
 Therefore, mention of any products, processes, or services made by a third party cannot be construed as an endorsement or recommendation by OSIsoft, LLC.

 ##Projects Opened for Contributions